How to plan your wedding day schedule for a stress free day

 by Wedding Photographer Gloucestershire

 When photographing a wedding, we want our couples to have a fun, relaxed and stress free day.
 But over the years we’ve captured a lot of weddings and learnt that if anything is going to cause you stress on your wedding day.
 It’s feeling rushed and pushed for time.
 If a relaxed and fun filled day sounds like your perfect wedding, along with some lovely natural photographs of the days events as they unfold.
 Then we’ve put together some advice for you on how to plan your wedding day schedule.
+And ensure you have enough time for all those lovely photos.

 - 2 Hours – ready half an hour before you need to leave

-To capture the bride getting ready, I like to be with you for two hours.
+To capture the bride getting ready, I like to be with you for 1.5 – 2 hours.
 I spend the first part of the time capturing your wedding details, such as your outfit and flowers.
 Plus all the natural moments that are happening as people are getting ready.
 I then capture the finishing touches to your hair and make up.
 Then lastly if you’d like a photograph of you getting into your outfit, and your parents or friends seeing you for the first time.
 Aim to be ready half an hour before you need to leave.
 That way I can capture those moments and get the all important head start to the venue.

 For Groom prep again two hours would be brilliant even if the last part of that is with you in a pub.
 It’s all about capturing the story of your day.